The Getty

 » Object Groupings and Systems hierarchy

-Contains descriptors that in their singular form denote a number of artifacts that are related but discrete and are to be treated as a unit or an assembly of equipment and activities intended to perform a specific function.
+Contains concept records having terms, that in their singular form, denote a number of artifacts that are related but discrete and are to be treated as a unit or an assembly of equipment and activities intended to perform a specific function.

 • Regarding other Hierarchies